 And, whoever views the work item can also access the storyboard.

 With PowerPoint Storyboarding, you can illustrate a new or a modified interface.
 You can capture existing user interfaces and build a storyboard from a collection of predefined storyboard shapes.
 Also, you can customize the slide layouts for your web, client, or phone applications.
-And, by linking the storyboard to the product backlog item or user story, you automatically share it with your team.
+And, by linking the storyboard to a work item stored in TFS, you automatically share it with your team.